#1 Home Improvement Retailer

 The Home Depot Garden Center at Albert Lea

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Lawn care is often a priority, as well.
-Plan your garden to make the most of your time and space.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
 Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Home Depot Garden Center in Albert Lea can help you enjoy your spring activities to the fullest.
+Don't forget to sweep out the gazebo and clean the shed in preparation for spring, too.
+No matter what outdoor projects you choose to tackle and which plants you need, you'll find that The Home Depot Albert Lea Garden Center is the local plant nursery to help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Be sure to read your seed packet for details.
-If you start seeds later than recommended, it's not ideal, but it will likely even out as time passes.
+If you start plants later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone